pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg int x: the column number of the pixel.
 Must be in ``range(pix.width)``.
       :arg int y: the line number of the pixel, Must be in ``range(pix.height)``.

-      :rtype: tuple
+      :rtype: list
-      :returns: a tuple of color values and, potentially the alpha value.
+      :returns: a list of color values and, potentially the alpha value.
 Its length and content depend on the pixmap's colorspace and the presence of an alpha.
-For RGBA pixmaps the result would e.g. be ``(r, g, b, a)``.
+For RGBA pixmaps the result would e.g. be ``[r, g, b, a]``.
 All items are integers in ``range(256)``.

+   .. method:: setPixel(x, y, value)

+      Set the value of the pixel at location (x, y) (column / line).

+      :arg int x: the column number of the pixel.
+Must be in ``range(pix.width)``.
+      :arg int y: the line number of the pixel, Must be in ``range(pix.height)``.
+      :arg sequence value: the desired value given as a sequence of integers in ``range(256)``.
+The length of the sequence must equal :attr:`Pixmap.n`.

    .. method:: setAlpha([alphavalues])